-All students registered for Management Seminar II should present their research proposal and report on the current progress of their research to their supervisor and at least another faculty appointed by their supervisor during Quarter 1 of that semester as part of their seminar class.
+All students registered for MBA Research Seminar II should present their research proposal and report on the current progress of their research to GSM faculty members within the field of their research topic on Wednesday of the exam period in the 2nd quarter as part of their seminar class.
 These presentations are referred to as Work in Progress Seminars.
 Work in Progress Seminars are open to all students and faculty members to attend.
+Additional Work in Progress Seminar may be arranged as deemed necessary by the faculty.